Probability propagation rules for Aristotelian syllogisms: Concluding remarks.

-{\bf Acknowledgments.} Niki Pfeifer is supported by the German Federal Ministry of Education and Research (BMBF project 01UL1906X: ``Logic and philosophy of science of reasoning under uncertainty'').
-Giuseppe Sanfilippo is partially supported by the INdAM-GNAMPA Project (2020 Grant U-UFMBAZ-2020-000819).
+{\bf Acknowledgments.} We thank two anonymous referees for useful comments.
+Niki Pfeifer was supported by the German Federal Ministry of Education and Research (BMBF project 01UL1906X: ``Logic and philosophy of science of reasoning under uncertainty'').
+Giuseppe Sanfilippo is also supported by the project FFR-2023 of the University of Palermo and is a member of the INdAM-GNAMPA Research Group, Italy.